 Using the top edge of the rafter as a guide, mark a straight line on the surface of the diagonal brace where it meets the rafter.
 Once the brace is cut at this mark, the end of the brace should be flush with the top edge of the rafter.
 Repeat this step on the other side for the second brace.

 Use a miter saw to cut the brace at the marks you made.

 Hold the diagonal brace back in place, with one end against the wall and the other end flush to the top of the rafter’s inside surface.
 Drive three 2 1/2-inch structural screws through the brace, into the rafter.

 On the other end of the brace, drill a pilot hole through the bottom edge of brace into the wall stud.
-The pilot hole should be 6 inches deep, and you should drill at a roughly 45-degree angle to accommodate the brace’s miter angle.
+The pilot hole should be 6 inches deep, and you should drill at a roughly 45-degree angle (level to the ground) to accommodate the brace’s miter angle.
 Use an impact driver to screw a 6-inch lag bolt through the brace into the wall.
 Repeat these steps on the other side.

 Cut and Secure the Covering Material

 Cut the covering material to the dimensions of your awning, and secure it to the top.
 The exact process will vary depending on the material you use.

 Use a caulking gun to run a bead of caulk in the gap where the top of the ledger board meets the wall.

 For extra aesthetic appeal, you can also fill in the exposed screw heads in the fascia board with exterior-grade wood filler and prime, paint, or stain the awning.